Enhancing the NAO: Extending Capabilities of Legacy Robots for Long-Term Research: Discussion

 This work was a pilot validation study to demonstrate the feasibility of our integrated system pipeline, rather than providing definitive evidence of the Enhanced NAO's impact.
 The participant pool was necessarily small (eight participants), limiting the statistical power and generalizability of results.
 Nevertheless, we performed statistical analyses and reported effect sizes alongside significance tests, presenting results as transparently as possible and allowing readers to interpret the findings in context.
 Importantly, the large observed effects indicate clear promise and motivate follow-up studies with fully powered designs.
 For example, detecting a medium effect size in a within-subjects design comparing two robot conditions across two gendered populations would require approximately 36 participants, which we plan for future work.\looseness-1

 A second limitation involved a technical inconsistency in one session, where a participant interacted with the Enhanced NAO using a male TTS voice instead of the female voice presented in all other sessions.
-While this mismatch may have influenced the system's performance and the participant's perception of the robot’s gender, it also revealed the flexibility of our pipeline to support multiple voices.
-Interestingly, this participant was the only one to prefer the NAO AI over the Enhanced NAO during qualitative feedback, which may have been due to the technical issue or the use of the male voice.
-Future experiments will ensure identical conditions across participants to eliminate such confounds.
+This mismatch may have influenced the system's performance and the participant's perception of the robot’s gender, and notably, this was the only participant who preferred the NAO AI.
+The deviation could also have interacted with turn-balance patterns.
+However, it also revealed the flexibility of our pipeline to support multiple voices.
+We did not analyze male vs. female voice as an experimental factor in this pilot, but future work should explicitly test how voice characteristics influence conversational quality and user preference.
+Future experiments will also implement stricter quality control to ensure consistent conditions across participants.

+Additionally, participants were not blinded to the experimental condition.
+To mitigate bias, we used a counter-balanced condition order and asked participants to evaluate the conversation quality rather than the robot itself.
+Future studies could incorporate blinded or partially blinded setups to minimize potential bias due to visual differences between conditions.

-Third, because this study emphasized integration over conversational design, aspects such as response prompt engineering and pretesting were not fully optimized, occasionally producing responses that were overly long or interview-like.
-These design refinements are straightforward to implement and will be addressed in subsequent studies, which will employ larger participant pools, standardized conditions, and improved dialogue strategies to rigorously evaluate system effectiveness.
+Forth, because this pilot emphasized system integration over conversational design, prompt engineering and pretesting were not fully optimized, occasionally producing overly long or interview-like responses.
+These refinements are straightforward to implement and will be incorporated in future studies with larger participant pools, standardized conditions, and improved dialogue strategies.

-Finally, we did not formally evaluate the new multimodal camera system in this pilot.
-Integration was the focus of this pilot, while assessing perceptual and interaction benefits will be pursued in future studies.
-These limitations reflect the preliminary nature of the study, but also underscore its success in validating the technical feasibility of our integrated framework and establishing the groundwork for more comprehensive evaluation.
+Finally, although the new multimodal camera system was successfully integrated, we did not formally evaluate its perceptual or interaction benefits in this pilot.
+Integration was the primary goal; follow-up work will characterize the contributions of these sensing modalities in depth.
+Taken together, these limitations reflect the preliminary nature of the study, but also underscore its success in validating the technical feasibility of our integrated framework and establishing the groundwork for more comprehensive evaluation.